aharri123/Heart-disease-classification/README.md

 * 302 patients were wrongly predicted as being at risk for CHD
 * 105 patients were correctly predicted as being at risk for CHD

-Lastly, we looked at feature importance of the random forest:
+Lastly, we looked at feature importance of the Random Forest:

 ![feature_importance](https://user-images.githubusercontent.com/45251340/202257500-3b4e789c-8691-4de7-b545-6e984c46c389.JPG)